awsdocs/iam-user-guide/doc_source/cloudtrail-integration.md

 }
 ```

-### Example AWS STS Role Chaining API Event in CloudTrail Log File<a name="stscloudtrailexample-assumerole"></a>
+### Example AWS STS role chaining API event in CloudTrail log file<a name="stscloudtrailexample-assumerole"></a>

 The following example shows a CloudTrail log entry for a request made by John Doe in account 111111111111\.
 John previously used his `JohnDoe` user to assume the `JohnRole1` role\.
 For this request, he uses the credentials from that role to assume the `JonRole2` role\.
 This is known as [role chaining](id_roles_terms-and-concepts.md#iam-term-role-chaining)\.
 John passes two [session tags](id_session-tags.md) into the request\.
 He sets those two tags as transitive\.
 The request inherits the `Department` tag as transitive because John set it as transitive when he assumed `JohnRole1`\.
-For more information about transitive keys in role chains, see [Chaining Roles with Session Tags](id_session-tags.md#id_session-tags_role-chaining)\.
+For more information about transitive keys in role chains, see [Chaining roles with session tags](id_session-tags.md#id_session-tags_role-chaining)\.

 ```
 {